 The answer is…Yes!
 You are going to get negative reviews on Yelp, everyone does.
 It’s become an unfortunate part of running your business.
-Some of them will be from people who (unfortunately) had real concerns.
+Some of them will be from people who (Niestety) had real concerns.
 Others will be fakes by trolls, competitors, or those people just looking to extort you.
 This happens to all businesses, but if you know how to respond to reviews on Yelp, you may be able to get some reviewers to change their reviews, transform some of them into advocates for your business, and you may even be alerted to issues that could seriously affect your bottom line if left unaddressed.
 For now, let’s discuss how to respond to Reviews on Yelp.

 How to Respond to Reviews on Yelp

 Before you can respond, you need to claim your Yelp account (it’s free and you can do it tutaj).
 It is the only way to get some control over your listing.

 Understand that this will be a time-consuming task.
 There should be someone at your business who is tasked with logging in daily or bi-weekly to address reviews.

 There are a few things you can do to make your Yelp responses a bit more effective and increase your chances of having a Yelper update his or her review.